Postpartum Depression Treatment

 Major Depressive Disorder (MDD) with Peripartum Onset (also known as postpartum depression) is a mood disorder that can affect new mothers.
 Symptoms typically begin within four weeks postpartum, but not always.
 The disturbance must be postpartum in onset and of sufficient severity to warrant clinical attention.

+This condition is also often called postpartum depression, postnatal depression, post-maternity blues, or simply the baby blues.
 Any woman can get postpartum depression, but women who have a past history of postpartum depression or postpartum psychosis are at increased risk.

 Symptoms